 10 ways to reduce writing stress

-TEACHING WRITING can seem complicated and stressful—and for many homeschoolers, it’s the most challenging, stress-inducing subject you teach.
-But you can lighten the load with a few small, simple adjustments to your normal teaching attempts.
+Teaching writing can seem complicated and stressful.
+For for many homeschoolers, writing is the most challenging, stress-inducing subject you teach.
+Whether you’re teaching a 4th grader or a 14-year-old, you can lighten the load with a few small, simple adjustments to your normal teaching attempts.
 Try these ten tips on for size!

 1. Don’t let your child go it alone.